farisachugthai/dynamic_ipython/docs/source/jupyter.rst

    from notebook.auth import passwd; passwd()

-The string should be of the form type:salt:hashed-password. c.NotebookApp.password = ''
+The string should be of the form type:salt:hashed-password.

+c.NotebookApp.password = ''

 Forces users to use a password for the Notebook server.
 This is useful in a multi user environment, for instance when everybody in the LAN can access each other's machine through ssh.

-In such a case, server the notebook server on localhost is not secure since any user can connect to the notebook server via ssh.
+In such a case, server the notebook server on loca1lhost is not secure since any user can connect to the notebook server via ssh.

 c.NotebookApp.password_required = False